Monofony/Docs/docs/setup/application.md

 </div>

 <div class="block-note">
-PostgreSQL can be used, but Doctrine migrations have been generated on MySQL, you have to delete them first.
+PostgreSQL can be used, and it is now recommended, but Doctrine migrations have been generated on MySQL, you have to delete them first.
 </div>

 ### Install project {#project}